By Charles A. Corr , Ph.D., CT, and Dona M. Corr , RN, MS in Nursing

 Instead of focusing solely on reactions to the fact that your loved one’s death is imminent, think about the tasks—physical, psychological, social and spiritual tasks—that you and your loved one might want to undertake in this important period of your life together.

-The very notion of tasks suggests endeavors or undertakings you might or might not wish to take up.
+The very notion of tasks suggests endeavours or undertakings you might or might not wish to take up.
 You can begin a task, leave it for another time, or work on it for a while and then set it aside.
 All of these choices imply empowerment.
 Coping tasks involve an active process, a doing with a positive orientation, not just a defensive reaction against challenges in living.

 Physical tasks when death is imminent might concern: